 Often a combination of material is chosen.
 It is important to remember that foreign materials have a higher chance of infection and are more likely to shift and move over time.
-Discuss these options with your Asian plastic surgeon as they each have advantages and disadvantages for Asian rhinoplasty.
+Discuss these options with your Upper East Side plastic surgeons as they each have advantages and disadvantages for Asian rhinoplasty.

 There are also specific types of grafts that are used for building up (augmenting) the bridge and tip, including: